Skip to content

 .Flip()

-RoomLoader.Flip([flip?]) ➜ Struct.RoomLoader
+RoomLoader.Flip([flip]) ➜ Struct.RoomLoader

 ParameterTypeDescription

-[flip?]BoolFlip the next Loading call?
+[flip]BoolFlip the next Loading or Screenshotting call?
 [Default: true]

 js

-// Loads a flipped tilemap from the "Tilemap" layer in rmExample:
+// Loads a flipped tilemap from the "Tilemap" layer in rmExample

 RoomLoader.Flip().LoadTilemap(rmExample, x, y, "Tilemap");